 One snowy day in March, my son hatched a sinister plan.
 He decided to invent a game so irritating that I would quit parenting and feed him leftover Valentine’s candy nonstop.

 His game involved jumping, whistles, the bathroom sink, and all of our drinking glasses.
 I needed a new idea, quick.

-Since Tyoma is hyperlexic, typing and spelling are favorite activities.
+Since Liev is hyperlexic, typing and spelling are favorite activities.
 So, I brought out my fancy Dymo LT-100 label maker Overjoyed, he typed his heart out.
 Afterward, we compulsively organized.
 It was a blast!
 On that long dull day, he printed dozens of labels:

 Kitty Food.
 Socks.
 Underware.
 Medicashun.
 Do Not Disterb.